hipe/tmx/lib/skylab/headless/doc/issues/010-the-client-tree-model.md

-we're putting this down here now as a point of reference without intending to articulate fully the tree model in its complete scope and vision, in all of the glory and splendor it radiates.
+we're putting this down here now as a point of reference without intending to articulate fully the tree model in its complete scope and vision, in all of the glory and splendor it radiates. but here's a summary:

 ## TL;DR:

-an application tree is just what it sounds like. but as a matter of principle we try to blur all kinds of lines in terms of what it means to be a root node. vs. a branch node vs. a leaf node.
+an application tree is just what it sounds like. but as a matter of principle we try to blur all kinds of lines in terms of what it means to be a root node. vs. a branch node vs. a leaf node; so tht we can build trees of trees, and so on.

+if nothing else, look at fig.2 of [#fa-044], which is an ASCII drawing of a client tree.

+## ground already covered here

+reading our [#069] piece on ouroboros will set you off chasing a rabbit (but you might catch a snake (and if you are the snake, you might catch yourself)).

 ## ground is already covered in [fa]